Skip to content

 lake-salt lake-salt

-• get_vars returns a list of variables that can be plotted with plot_var
+• get_profile_var_names() returns a list of variable names plottable with plot_profile().

 print(vars)